10 months ago

 On top of our existing rigorous cleaning processes, we have introduced an intensified cleaning regime across our fleet and premises with all poles, handrails, seats and other key areas of our vehicles disinfected regularly.
 This includes buses being 'fogged' to help disinfect the entire bus.
 You can find more detailed information on our dedicated page here.

-When boarding our buses, you will see that seats by the drivers have been cordoned off, and there are stickers on the windows to act as a guide for seating arrangements.
+When boarding our buses, you will see there is hand sanitiser by the doors, seats by the drivers have been cordoned off, and there are posters on every bus with travel guidance information.
 More information on social distancing can be found on our dedicated page here.

-All of our drivers have been issued with hand sanitisers and have access to face coverings and gloves if they wish to use them.
+All of our drivers are protected behind screens and have been issued with hand sanitisers.
+All drivers have access to face coverings and gloves if they wish to use them.

 We know that for many key workers who are providing critical services during this time, bus services are essential for getting them from A to B.